Pink eye may affect one or both eyes. Its signs and symptoms include:

-People who wear contact lenses need to stop wearing their contacts as soon as pink eye symptoms begin.
-If your symptoms don't start to get better within 12 to 24 hours, make an appointment with your eye doctor to make sure you don't have a more serious eye infection related to contact lens use.
+If you wear contact lenses, stop using them as soon as your symptoms begin.
+If your eyes don't get better within 12 to 24 hours, make an appointment with your eye doctor.
+He or she can check whether you have a more serious eye infection related to contact lens use.

 In addition, other serious eye conditions can cause eye redness.
 Seek urgent care if you also experience pain, light sensitivity or blurred vision.

 - Jacobs DS.
 Conjunctivitis. http://www.uptodate.com/home.
 Accessed May 6, 2015.